pratesh/ModBus-Driver/README.md

-# ModBus Driver for Linux over USB serial
+# ModBus Driver for Intel Galileo over UART

-This is a host <LI></LI>inux driver for ModBus protocol implemented over USB serial to communicate to Intel Galileo which functions as a slave.
+This is an attempt to build a serial driver that runs ModBus protocol over UART for the Intel Galileo platform.